 We took in some sunshine after the rainfalls and basked ourselves in the warming sun of Theos cave.
 There was hardly any skin left on our fingers.
-This was my favorite sector, however, hundreds of others had the same opinion too.
+This was my favourite sector, however, hundreds of others had the same opinion too.
 That evening, there was a knock on our apartment door.
 As we opened it, two people grinning from ear to ear greeted us and shouted out “surprise” !!!

 What a pleasant one!

 Our besties from home had planned a visit without us knowing and wanted to surprise us on the spot.
 So sweet!

 After the 3rd week of climbing, we finally made an obligatory visit to the popular Mars, a sector you shouldn’t miss as a Leonidio first-timer.
 The girls worked on the left, the boys started off in the right.
 For the first hour, we couldn’t quite believe that we had this place, full of tufas, to ourselves.
 Eventually, the crowd came in and soon, every route on the platform was occupied.